Graph-aware Modeling of Brain Connectivity Networks: Empirical Results

-We also compared coverage rates of 95\% confidence intervals for $\beta_1$, defined by $[\hat{\beta}_1-1.96*s.e.(\hat{\beta}_1), \hat{\beta}_1+1.96*s.e.(\hat{\beta}_1)]$ for the three estimators, as shown in Figure~\ref{fig9}.
-As we can expect from Figure~\ref{fig8}, OLS confidence intervals have poor coverage because its standard errors are far too small; both GLS methods, on the other hand, give coverage close to $95\%$.
+We also compared coverage rates of 95\% confidence intervals for $\alpha_1$, defined by $[\hat{\alpha}_1-1.96*s.e.(\hat{\alpha}_1), \hat{\alpha}_1+1.96*s.e.(\hat{\alpha}_1)]$ for the three estimators, as shown in Figure~\ref{fig9}.
+As we can expect from Figure~\ref{fig8}, OLS confidence intervals have poor coverage, but both GLS methods give coverage close to $95\%$: averaging across network cells, coverage is approximately $94.7\%$ for diagonal $V$ and $93.2\%$ for block-diagonal $V$.
+Because coverage for the GLS method is reasonably close to nominal, for these two methods we further computed the false positive rate (FPR) and the true positive rate (TPR) to assess the size and power of the procedure, respectively.
+The diagonal $V$ method had an FPR of approximately $0.054$ and a TPR of approximately $0.369$, while the block-diagonal $V$ method had an FPR of approximately $0.070$ and a TPR of approximately $0.336$.

-While we do not claim that this data-based simulation gives us a good estimate of just how far off the standard errors are in real data if we do not model dependency through a general covariance structure, we argue that it does show the errors will be unrealistically small if the model is fitted with OLS.
-This is generally what we would have expected when the observations are positively correlated, and with many aspects of the simulated data matching the real data, we can be fairly sure the OLS-based inference cannot be trusted in this scenario.
+While we do not claim that this data-based simulation gives us a good estimate of just how far off the standard errors are in real data, we argue that it does show the errors will be unrealistically small if the model is fitted with OLS.
+This is generally what we expect when the observations are positively correlated, and with many aspects of the simulated data matching the real data, this simulation gives us some idea of the differences between OLS and GLS performance that can be expected to arise in the application.